r-caamano/ebpf-tproxy-splicer/README.md

     sudo map_update -P all
     ```

-    In order to assign one or more interfaces to a rule you would use the new -N option in combination with the -I i.e.
+    In order to assign 1 to 3 interfaces to a rule you would use the new -N option in combination with the -I i.e.
     to associate the rule to end37 and lo:

     ```